The islands off Nosy Be are famous for their tropical beaches and warm, translucent waters brimming with dramatic corals and colourful reef fish.

 Most notably, the waters around Madagascar have the highest coral diversity of the western Indian Ocean and the Red Sea.
 Marine life includes trigger-fish, eagle rays, damsel-fish, barracuda, and reef sharks.
 Invertebrates include sea stars, anemones, and sea urchins.
 Manta rays and whale sharks may also be spotted in season.

-Madagascar diving holidays are usually concentrated around the islands close to Nosy Be in the north-west.
-This is the best area overall – especially Nosy Tsarabanjina, Nosy Tanikely and Nosy Sakatia.
+Diving trips are usually concentrated around the islands close to Nosy Be in the north-west of the country.
+This is the best area overall - especially Nosy Tsarabanjina, Nosy Tanikely and Nosy Sakatia.
 The coral reefs here are healthy and full of colour.
 The islands have escaped the coral bleaching found in other parts of the Indian Ocean.
-(Researchers believe that it is the cool water currents from adjacent deep ocean areas which have countered the global warming effect.)
+(Researchers believe that the cool water currents from adjacent deep ocean areas have countered the global warming effect.)

 The island of Nosy Be itself does not have great diving opportunities.
 However, Nosy Be has a number of dive schools which offer excursions to the superb dive sites at the marine reserve.
 These excursions take you around Nosy Tanikely as well as Nosy Mitsio and Nosy Sakatia.
 You may like to stay at Sakatia Lodge to be based right at the heart of the action.

 Spotting tropical reef fish and wreck diving are both on offer at Ile Sainte Marie.
 The Ile aux Nattes to the south of Ile Sainte Marie offers some of the best coral reefs.
 Divers enjoy seeing the turtles, skates and morays around Ile Sainte Marie.
 But the island’s pirate history means that wreck diving is also an option, as several pirate ships foundered in the bay.